rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

 In case, if you don't have the existing GCM related code, then copy the files from https://github.com/AppLozic/Applozic-Android-SDK/tree/master/app/src/main/java/com/applozic/mobicomkit/sample/pushnotification to your project and add the following lines in the "onSuccess" method mentioned in Step 3.

-Register project at https://console.developers.google.com and enable GCM service.
+To Enable Android Push Notification using Google Cloud Messaging (GCM) visit the below link https://blog.applozic.com/enable-push-notification-in-your-android-app-ae591de461e7#.q086bfbgv

-Replace the value of GCM_SENDER_ID in GCMRegistrationUtils.java with your own project gcm sender id.
+After Registering project at https://console.developers.google.com Replace the value of GCM_SENDER_ID in GCMRegistrationUtils.java with your own project gcm sender id.
 SenderId is a unique numerical value created when you configure your API project (given as "Project Number" in the Google Developers Console).